bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 The other thing that you can do is kind of like the way that Revolt works, where you have sort of a big array, like a big multi-sig setup.
 And some of those keys are controlled by computers that will just kind of auto sign on the basis of certain conditions.
 And you know so I think in the in the pre-signed transaction ephemeral key thing it's tricky because like you say key deletion is really tough and you have to kind of like, you're locked into all the parameters that you choose when you're creating the vault, like what key it's going to get transferred to, you know, what amount, who's managing the fees, and you have to keep track of all that transaction information.
-And then if you're going to go with the more like sort of flexible revault implementation, you know, there's a big infrastructure burden, or I mean, bigger infrastructure burden in terms of like running all those auto signers and making sure everything's online and available and all that.
+And then if you're going to go with the more like sort of flexible revolut implementation, you know, there's a big infrastructure burden, or I mean, bigger infrastructure burden in terms of like running all those auto signers and making sure everything's online and available and all that.

 Speaker 3: 00:11:59

 And also the introduction of new assumptions with regards to having pre-signed transactions because if you're running let's say a network monitor, watchtower as it's called in lightning world, that would enforce your spending policies.
-Let's say with Reibolt basically you have a large multisig and you're delegating funds to a lower multisig.
+Let's say with Revolut basically you have a large multisig and you're delegating funds to a lower multisig.
 So the covenant let's say is enforced by the fact that the lower threshold multisig does not have access to the keys of the N of N that is at the root.
-So they are stuck with using an N-Vault transaction that is basically what's enforced on-chain with an open vault in more complex ways because then you have multiple keys and to this N-Vault is presigned to cancel transactions and so the N-Vault basically sends the coins either immediately to a transaction set is clawed back to the initial line of N or after a delay to some funds managers that can then use them.
+So they are stuck with using an N-Vault transaction that is basically what's enforced on-chain with an open vault in more complex ways because then you have multiple keys and to this N-Vault is preassigned to cancel transactions and so the N-Vault basically sends the coins either immediately to a transaction set is clawed back to the initial line of N or after a delay to some funds managers that can then use them.
-In the meantime, a spending policy can be enforced by just broadcasting the canceled transaction.
+In the meantime, a spending policy can be enforced by just broadcasting the cancelled transaction.
-And it comes back to your initial question about how these spending policies can be enforced under Blackchain.
+And it comes back to your initial question about how these spending policies can be enforced under Blockchain.
 The answer is that we don't.
 We just let it delay with the pre-signed transaction or a covenant where we can enforce basically any spending policy whether it is a 2FA, whether it is a limited amount that can be spent per day, a whitelist, anything.
-And what's very limiting with using pre-signed transactions here is that you need to know that all your watchtowers that are enforcing your policies get your pre-signed transactions before you actually sign the unvault transaction, before you actually commit to being able to get the funds out of the vault, you need to know that you are going to have a way to get them back with the cash transactions.
+And what's very limiting with using pre-signed transactions here is that you need to know that all your watchtowers that are enforcing your policies get your pre-signed transactions before you actually sign the un vault transaction, before you actually commit to being able to get the funds out of the vault, you need to know that you are going to have a way to get them back with the cash transactions.
 And usually in Bitcoin we assume, and especially with the SAMs, we assume that the laptop is compromised.
 But basically with pre-signed transactions, you would store them on computers and had servers and you would not be able to, it's stateful.
 So you would not be able to check on your signing device and only have the signing device as a rate of trust that you can always get back your funds.